 We develop practical mechanisms, skills and expertise for exemplary land management that help keep carbon in the ground.
 Our Wild Land Management Standards communicate how land managers can look after land to store carbon and reduce CO2 emissions.

-Central to these standards is our call to reduce deer numbers.
+Central to these standards is our call to reduce deer numbers and our commitment to doing this on the land we care for.
 Healthy peatlands and woodlands are key tools in climate change mitigation and overgrazing by deer inhibits woodland regeneration, while trampling erodes and destroys healthy peatland.

 Improved deer control means a healthier animal population, a lower carbon footprint for landowners and managers and a positive contribution to the climate emergency.